-HRIS AFIS
+HRIS AZ360 FIN

 Accounting Unit Agency + Function

 Account Object

 Sub-Account Budget Fiscal Year (BFY)

 Activity Agency + Program or

 Agency + Program + Program Phase (ADOT only)

 Account Category Program Period or

 Activity (Forestry and ADOT)

 - 3.3.
-Interest costs associated with long-term obligations-such as those associated with COPs or imputed for capital leases-are not, however, to be reckoned as development costs and should not be capitalized.
+Interest costs associated with long-term obligations-such as those associated with COPs or imputed for financed purchases-are not, however, to be reckoned as development costs and should not be capitalized.
 For software internally generated or otherwise acquired, updates and minor upgrades to software that are often included with a maintenance subscription should be expensed.
 Major upgrades that are or can be sold separately from the annual maintenance contract should: - 3.3.1.
 If the software to which an upgrade appertains has been capitalized and the upgrade costs more than thirty percent (30%) of the underlying cost of the originally acquired or internally generated software, the upgrade should be treated as a betterment and capitalized. - 3.3.2.
 If the software to which the upgrade appertains has not been capitalized, but the cost of the upgrade itself equals or exceeds the relevant capitalization threshold, the upgrade should be treated as a separate asset and capitalized. - 3.3.3.
-Otherwise be expensed. - 3.4.
-Irrespective of other considerations, the cost of software: - 3.4.1.
-Used to collateralize any loan, bond or COP is to be amortized over the term of the secured instrument. - 3.4.2.
-Subject to a capital lease is to be amortized over the term of the lease. - 3.5.
-With respect to the acquisition, amortization or use of software, agencies must comply with: - 3.5.1.
-Other State laws, rules or policies. - 3.5.2.
-Federal laws, regulations or guidelines. - 3.5.3.
-The terms and conditions of any relevant federal grant. - 3.5.4.
-The provisions of any applicable contract.
+Otherwise be expensed.

-Topic 25 Long-lived Resources Issued 12/07/15 Section 15 Information Technology Resources Page 5 of 6
+Topic 25 Long-lived Resources Issued 09/30/24 Section 15 Information Technology Resources Page 5 of 6